influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withDepth(depth)
 ```

-Depth specifies clones/fetches should be shallow and include the given number of commits from the branch tip
+"Depth specifies clones/fetches should be shallow and include the given number of commits from the branch tip"

 ### fn git.withDisableSubmodules